Angle grinder: Design

 Angle grinders can be powered by an electric motor or compressed air.
-The motor drives a geared head at a right-angle on which is mounted an abrasive disc or a thinner cut-off disc, either of which can be replaced when worn.
+The motor drives a geared head at a right-angle, on which can be mounted an abrasive disc or a thinner cut-off disc, either of which can be replaced when worn.
 Angle grinders typically have an adjustable guard and a side-handle for two-handed operation.
 Certain angle grinders, depending on their speed range, can be used as sanders, employing a sanding disc with a backing pad or disc.
-The backing system is typically made of hard plastic, phenolic resin, or medium-hard rubber depending on the amount of flexibility desired.
+The backing system is typically made of hard plastic, phenolic resin, or medium-hard rubber, depending on the amount of flexibility desired.